rust-lang/rust/active/0060-collection-views.md

 otherwise isn't particularly interesting anymore.

-If there is a match, a more robust set of options is provided. `get` and `get_mut` provide access to the value found in the location. `set` behaves as the vacant variant, but also yields the old value. `take` simply removes the found value, and destroys the entry for similar reasons as `set`.
+If there is a match, a more robust set of options is provided. `get` and `get_mut` provide access to the value found in the location. `set` behaves as the vacant variant, but without destroying the entry.
+It also yields the old value. `take` simply removes the found value, and destroys the entry for similar reasons as `set`.

 Let's look at how we one now writes `insert_or_update`: